 Study Abroad Opportunities

-Most study abroad programs are designated for undergraduate students as an inherent feature of the liberal arts education.
+Most study abroad programs are designated for undergraduate students as an inherent feature of liberal arts education.

 Students in master’s programs have fewer opportunities to study abroad, primarily due to the constraining nature of their schedules.
 If you are a graduate student desiring a study abroad experience, check with the school coordinator regarding international opportunities.
 Additionally, you should meet with the study abroad advisor to determine if there are programs open to graduate students in your field of study.
-There are opportunities for MBA and MAISD students in summer.

 Knowing Which Courses will be Accepted for Transfer